 A high-stakes game of telephone switchboard operation.

-Hello Operator is a time management sim in the vein of Tapper or Diner Dash.
+The game itself is a time management sim in the vein of Tapper or Diner Dash.
 You're tasked with working a manual telephone switchboard in the 1920s.
 Connecting a single call is easy; managing a dozen increasingly-impatient customers while you only have three or four phone lines is much harder!

 If you're interested in the hardware, I've written a blog post about wiring it up.